-Quinta do Espinho wine making process extends from the selection and carriage of grapes to the winery in containers of up to 25-kg (55 lbs.) to ensure that they are kept in perfect condition, to their evaluation on arrival to the winery, and inspection on sorting tables before being de-stemmed, placed in thigh-deep granite treading tanks (known as “Lagares”) or stainless steel tanks to threading and mechanical extraction.
-Under temperature control, fermentation takes place for up to 7 days.
-After the primary fermentation of red grapes, the free run wine is pumped off into stainless tanks and the skins are gently pressed to extract the remaining juice.
+The wine production process at Quinta do Espinho starts with selecting and transporting grapes to the winery in containers weighing up to 25 kg (55 lbs.).
+This ensures that the grapes are kept in perfect condition until they arrive at the winery.
+Upon arrival, the grapes are evaluated and inspected on sorting tables before being destemmed and placed in either thigh-deep granite treading tanks (known as “Lagares”) or stainless steel tanks for threading and mechanical extraction.
+Fermentation takes place for up to 7 days under temperature control.
+For red grapes, after the primary fermentation, the free-run wine is pumped off into stainless tanks, and the skins are gently pressed to extract the remaining juice.

 In small quantities, high-quality wine brandy (Aguardente) is produced with the leftover grape pomace.